Risk of Blood Clots with the Pill?

 - Have an elevated cholesterol level

-For most women, these factors are much more important in determining a risk for cardiovascular disease than taking low-dose combined oral contraceptives (the most commonly prescribed birth control pills).
-These newer low dose pills have less effect on blood clotting than earlier pills, and there is less risk for women who don't have any of the other risk factors listed above for cardiovascular disease.
-If you have any of the predisposing factors to cardiovascular disease, the combined pill may not be for you.
+The good news is that newer low dose pills have less effect on blood clotting than earlier pills, and there is less risk for women who don't have any of the other risk factors listed above.
+There is some evidence that certain birth control pills that contain specific types of synthetic progestins (including desogestrel, gestodene, drospirenone, or cyproterone) in combination with estrogen may carry slightly greater risk of blood clots than those that contain other forms of progestin.
+However, results from studies conducted to investigate this link are varied, especially when patient characteristics were taken into account.
+That being said, if you have any of the predisposing factors mentioned, the combined pill may not be for you.
 If you don't, the risk from these pills alone is relatively small.

 - Abdominal pain